HL7/cql/input/pages/03-developersguide.md

 define "Parenteral Therapy": [MedicationAdministration: "Parenteral Anticoagulation"]
 ```

 First, we establish that the encounter had both warfarin and parenteral anticoagulation therapies.
-This is easy enough to accomplish using [.kw]#with# clauses:
+This is easy enough to accomplish using <span class="kw">with</span> clauses:

 ``` cql
 define "Encounters with Warfarin and Parenteral Therapies":